lolo8304/bot-simulator/README.md

 ## How to add $ markers in texts
-Pain
+Issue with botsociety.io

-To have a fully functional all-the-time working botsociety.io design you have to invest a lot of time and especially if you want to use the same reactions on all possible "choices".
+To have a fully functional all-the-time working botsociety.io design, you have to invest a lot of time and especially if you want to verify the UX on all possible "choices".
 **Important:** Markers are not really needed to have a functional demo.
 All choices with no further answers will proceed with 1st non empty answer.

 Solution: use $ markers in texts.